 The Extras: Large master suites often come with a walk-in closet, so forego the dresser in favor of more comfortable furniture.
 A reading corner, a desk, a bench, and a large plant can all help fill in awkward corners.
 Assess your needs, and plan your layout accordingly.

-This story was originally published on June 26, 2016.
-Updated by Gabrielle Savoie.
+This story was originally published on June 26, 2016, and has since been updated.